Seven trumpets: Sixth trumpet

 After the fifth trumpet blast, the sixth one sounds.
 This is the "second woe", where four angels are released from their binds in the "great river Euphrates".
 They command a force of two-hundred million mounted troops whose horses exude plagues of fire, smoke, and brimstone from their mouths.
 The mounted horsemen wore breastplates with the color of fire, hyacinth, and brimstone.
 The horses are with lion's head and their tails, as well, are like a serpent with a head.
-The plagues exuding from the horses will kill a third of all mankind.
+These three plagues exuding from the horses will kill a third of all mankind.
+The text states that the power of the horses is in their mouths and also in their tails.
+Their tails are like snakes with heads, and they use them to hurt people.

+An excerpt from the Good News translation version of this verse in Revelation 9:20-21 states that", The rest of the human race, all those who had not been killed by these plagues, did not turn away from what they themselves had made.
+They did not stop worshipping demons, nor the idols of gold, silver, bronze, stone, and wood, which cannot see, hear, or walk.
+21 Nor did they repent of their murders, their magic, their sexual immorality, or their stealing."